MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-solution.md

 3. Select **Save**.

  After you save the solution, you might wish to add information to columns that aren’t required.
 These steps are optional.
 Use the **Description** column to describe the solution and choose an HTML web resource as a **Configuration Page** for the solution.
-The configuration page is typically used by ISVs who distribute solutions.
+The configuration page is typically used by independent software vendors (ISVs) who distribute solutions.
 When this is set, a new **Configuration** node appears below the **Information** node to display this web resource.
 Developers use this page to include instructions or controls to allow you to set configuration data or launch their solution.

 <a name="BKMK_AddSolutionComponents"></a>

 ## Add solution components

-After you’ve created your solution, it won’t contain any solution components.
+After you create your solution, it won’t contain any solution components.
 You can create new components to be added to the solution or add existing components to your new solution.

 ### Create components in a solution

 You can use the **New** command to create different types of components.
-This takes you to a different create experience depending on the component type that you choose.
-After you finish creating the component, it will be added to the solution.
+Selecting **New** takes you to a different create experience depending on the component type that you choose.
+After you finish creating the component, it's added to the solution.

 > [!div class="mx-imgBorder"]
 > ![Create new component in a solution.](media/solution-new-component.PNG "Create new component in a solution")